telerik/fiddler-everywhere-docs/security/restricting-fiddler-features.md

  ![regedit Fiddler keys](../images/security/restrict-fid-win.png)

 1. Set the targeted policy by clicking on **Fiddler Everywhere > New> DWORD 32-bit**, and for the name type policy you want to set.
-Note that `DefaultBypassList` uses String Value and not DWORD-32.
+Note that **DefaultBypassList** uses String Value and not DWORD-32.

 1. Double-click on the policy name and set the value to **1**.
-Use hexadecimal values for all integer-type policies, excluding the `DefaultProxyPort,` which uses decimal values.
+Use hexadecimal values for all integer-type policies, excluding the **DefaultProxyPort**` which uses decimal values.

 If you need to turn off a policy, you delete the created DWORD-32 key.